 We rely on third-party vendors and their extended supply chain in many aspects of our business for various purposes, including, but not limited to, the construction, operations and maintenance of our network, the supply of handsets and equipment, systems and application development services, content provision and customer acquisition.
-Accordingly, our operations may be affected by third-party vendors or their supply chain failing to perform their obligations.
-In addition, the industry is dominated by a few key vendors for such services and equipment, and any failure or refusal by a key vendor to provide such services or equipment, or any consolidation of the industry, may significantly affect our business and operations.
+Accordingly, our operations and reputation may be affected by thirdparty vendors or their supply chain failing to perform their obligations, or failing to operate in line with increased expectations of key stakeholders such as regulators and customers on a broadening set of ESG issues.
+In addition, the industry is dominated by a few key vendors for such services and equipment, and any failure or refusal by a key vendor to provide such services or equipment, or a government-imposed ban and/or sanctions on the use of a key vendor's services or equipment due to security concerns, or any consolidation of the industry, may significantly affect our business and operations.

-We monitor our relationships with key vendors closely and develop new relationships to mitigate supply risks.
-We have in place a Sustainable Supply Chain strategy and framework to manage risks that may exist in our extended supply chain.
+We monitor the developments and restrictions by governments and regulators on various vendors and ensure our key vendors comply with the relevant laws and regulations.
+We also monitor our relationships with key vendors closely and develop new relationships to mitigate supply risks.
+We have in place a Sustainable Supply Chain strategy and framework which is regularly updated to manage risks that may exist in our extended supply chain.
+(Refer to the Singtel Group Sustainability Report for more details on how we address these risks and issues).